Turnout low in Egypt's long-awaited parliamentary election

-CAIRO Many Egyptian voters shunned the first phase of a parliamentary election on Sunday that President Abdel Fattah al-Sisi has hailed as a milestone on the road to democracy but his critics have branded as a sham.
+CAIRO Egyptians turned out in low numbers on Sunday to vote in the first phase of an election hailed by President Abdel Fattah al-Sisi as a milestone on the road to democracy but shunned by critics who say the new chamber will rubber stamp his decisions.

+Young Egyptians who boycotted the election seemed deeply disillusioned with politics, while elderly people who support Sisi comprised a large number of the people who did vote.

+People in their 20s and 30s expressed serious doubt that the new parliament would challenge Sisi, who as army chief toppled Egypt's first freely-elected president in 2013 then launched the fiercest crackdown on dissent in Egypt's modern history.

+Sisi, the latest man from the military to rule Egypt, ousted elected president Mohamed Mursi of the Brotherhood after mass protests against him.

+Many of the young secular activists at the forefront of the 2011 uprising that deposed Mubarak have also found themselves on the wrong side of the law.

-Polling stations visited by Reuters correspondents pointed to a turnout of around 10 percent, in sharp contrast to the long lines that formed in the 2012 election, suggesting that Sisi, who has enjoyed cult-like adulation, is losing popularity.
+Visits by Reuters correspondents to polling stations showed light turnout throughout the day, in contrast to the long lines that formed at the last election in 2012.

-Elderly supporters of Sisi comprised a large proportion of those turning out to vote, while younger Egyptians boycotted an election for a chamber they say will just rubber-stamp the president's decisions.
+In a polling station in the Cairo district of Dokki, judge Mohamed Ra'fat said turnout was at 10 percent.

+"The highest turnout is among the elderly while the youth are not coming out to vote," said Ra'fat in the early evening, when traffic at polling stations is normally heaviest.

 "It’s not going to matter.
 It’s just for show, to show that we are a democracy, and we have elections, and blah blah blah any nonsense," said Ahmed Mostafa, 25, who works in a lab.